-It's easy to see why these careers are increasingly popular.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+It's easy to see why these careers are growing so quickly.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
 And, most important, you’ll receive a comprehensive education about: